Provide essential support students need to navigate their stressors.

 How to Equip Students to Better Handle Stress

-While schools can certainly take action to reduce causes of school-related stress at the source— revising testing and homework policies, shifting focus from grades to learning/understanding, and promoting physically healthy behaviors, for example—the reality is that school-related stressors can never be 100% eliminated.
+While schools can certainly take action to reduce causes of school-related stress at the source— revising testing and homework policies, shifting focus from grades to learning/understanding, and promoting physically healthy behaviors, for example—the reality is that academic stress can never be 100% eliminated.
 As such, every student needs to develop tools to help them navigate stress as well as other challenges.
 One effective way to make these tools available to students is through the intentional building of social-emotional learning (SEL) skills.

 How Does SEL Help Relieve Academic Stress?